What are Panic Attacks?

 If you experience panic attack symptoms, you may seek emergency medical care.
 However, many who have experienced a panic attack for the first time thought that they were having a heart attack.
 Initially, the emergency provider will do several tests to see if your symptoms are caused by a heart attack.
 After that, they may run blood tests to rule out other conditions that can cause similar symptoms, or an electrocardiogram/ECG to check your heart function.
 If there is no emergency basis for your symptoms, you will be referred to your primary care provider.
 Then, your primary care provider may perform a mental health examination and ask you about your symptoms.

 In conclusion, we cannot say we can possibly prevent panic disorder.
-However, we can work to reduce the symptoms by avoiding alcohol and stimulants such as caffeine as well as illicit drugs.
+However, we can work to reduce the symptoms by avoiding alcohol and stimulants such as caffeine as well as illicit drug abuse.
 It is also helpful to be aware if you are experiencing symptoms of anxiety following a distressing life event.

-Potential Triggers for Panic Attacks:
+Potential Triggers for Panic Attacks

 - You might be more likely to experience panic attacks if you have family members with a history of panic attacks or panic disorder